Port Townsend, WA

 Life in Port Townsend: Victorian Village on the Water

-Whether you’re seeking a relaxing spot to retire or a quiet place to raise a family, Port Townsend offers a lifestyle to meet your needs.
+Whether you’re seeking a relaxing spot to retire or a safe place to raise a family, Port Townsend offers a lifestyle to meet your needs.
 Quintessential Northwest landscapes meet history here.
-Bluffs and sandy shorelines blend with the sea as ferry boats glide by in the fog.
+Bluffs and beach-glass-laden shorelines hug the sea as ferry boats glide by.
 Throughout town, Victorian-era buildings offer a rich, colorful nod to the seaport’s roots.
-It’s easy to see why nearly 10,000 Washingtonians call PT home and thousands more visit each year.
+It’s easy to see why nearly 10,000 Washingtonians call PT home.

 Custom Home Builder along Salish Sea | Estes Builders